openkamer/tkapi/README.md

 Requires Python 3.3+

-**WARNING**: This is a work in progress.
-Code is not clean, nor complete.
-There will be major changes that break everything!

 You are welcome to open an issue if you have any problems, questions or suggestions.

 ## Installation